exasim-project/NeoFOAM/doc/basics/containers.rst

      }

 Now we can loop over each cell and access the neighbors with a nested for loop.
 However, this approach is not suited for GPUs.
-Instead of the  vector of vector approach, the neighbor hood  is stored  with two fields (described with std::vector to simplify the example):
+Instead of the  vector of vector approach, the neighborhood  is stored  with two fields (described with std::vector to simplify the example):

 .. code-block:: cpp